 2.1.
 Computed tomography (CT)

 2.1.1.
 DICOM anonymization.
 Anonymize the DICOMs and import them into image processing software for 3D modeling (e.g., Mimics Materialise).
-In the software, from the File toolbar, open the Anonymize window.
+In the Mimics Materialise software, from the File toolbar, open the Anonymize window.
 When the new window is opened, select Anonymize All Images from the left tab, and press the Anonymize button on the bottom right.

 2.1.2.
 Segmentation (Figure 3).
 Segment the bones or implants of interest following a previously described methodology16,22,23.

 2.1.2.1.
-Briefly, from the Segment toolbar, select the Threshold option, and choose the predefined threshold sets of Bone when the window is opened.
+Briefly, from the Segment toolbar, select the Threshold option, and choose the predefined threshold sets for Bone when the window is opened.
 After the thresholded mask is created, use the Split Mask option, and manually paint the Regions of bones or implant’s components.

 2.1.2.2.
-When all regions are painted, click OK and wait for the software to generate the masks for each bone and implant’s components automatically.
+When all regions are colored, click OK and wait for the software to generate the masks for each bone and the implant component automatically.
 Check all masks to ensure they are covering the intended regions completely.
 If not, use Edit Masks option to modify the regions manually and one-by-one.

-NOTE: To study the wrist joint, the 2nd, and 3rd metacarpals and radius bones, and to study the DRUJ, the radius and ulna should be segmented and separated from the rest of bones.
-For the implants, the radial component and the carpal component with its screws should be segmented.
+NOTE: To study the wrist joint, the 2nd, and 3rd metacarpals and radius bones should be segmented and separated from the rest of bones.
 Optionally, the capitate and other bones can be segmented for post-processing stages.

+NOTE: To study the DRUJ, the radius and ulna should be segmented and separated from the rest of bones.

+NOTE: For the implants, the radial component and the carpal component with its screws should be segmented.

 [Place Figure 3 Here]

 2.1.3.
 Segmentation - radial component only.
-Due to streak artifacts of the surface of the radial component in the CT images, the radial component model cannot be segmented from the images.
-Thus, use a 3D surface scanner to generate the 3D model of the explanted radial component.
-Transfer this model to the image registration software and register to the segmentation of the radial component using Mimics Materialise default’s method.
+Due to density-based streak artifacts of the surface of the radial component in the CT images, the radial component model cannot be segmented from the images.
+Thus, use a CAD model or 3D surface scanner to generate the 3D model of the explanted radial component.
+Register this model to the rough segmentation of the radial component using Mimics Materialise default’s method.

 NOTE: In this study, we used a surface scanner with the resolution of 0.1 mm.
 The implant was placed on a table, and the 3D scanner was manually moved around the implant to capture all external surfaces.